andrewmcwattersandco/git-fetch-file/README.md

 : Show what would be fetched without actually downloading files.

 `--jobs=<n>`
 : Number of parallel jobs for fetching.
-Default is 4, like git's default parallelism.
+By default, matches the number of logical CPUs (like git's default parallelism).

 `--commit`
 : Auto-commit changes with a git-style default message that includes information about what was fetched (e.g., "Update README.md", "Update utils.js and config.json", "Update 5 files in src/").